theivanyeung/theivanyeung/README.md

 # Hi there 👋
 My name is Ivan, and I'm a full-stack developer / deep-learning engineer / entrepreneur currently residing in Bay Area, California.
 I'm currently working on two startups: DreamMate, a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team, and Prodicity, a live-streaming platform focused on direct interactions between creators and viewers as well as AI moderation.
-I am interested in ML/DL research & development.
+I am also interested in ML/DL and automation R&D and strive to utilize the tech to solve global problems.

 ## Skills 🔧